njensz/njensz/README.md

-- 👋 Hi, I’m Noah a Masters of Electrical Engineering student at the University of Melbourne.
+- 👋 Hi, I’m Noah
+- I'm Studying Masters of Electrical Engineering.

 <!---
 njensz/njensz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.